loganDoran/loganDoran.github.io/README.md

 ## Authors and Acknowledgments
 **Authors**: Logan Doran
 **Acknowledgments**:
-An acknowledgement to Andrew Etter and his book Modern Technical Writing as it was used to support much of this README.
+An acknowledgment to Andrew Etter and his book Modern Technical Writing as it was used to support much of this README.
-A thank you to Riccardo Graziosi and all other contributers to the remote-theme 'No Style Please' for the creation and support of the theme used on my resume.
+A thank you to Riccardo Graziosi and all other contributors to the remote-theme 'No Style Please' for the creation and support of the theme used on my resume.
 Finally, a special thanks to my group in COMP 3040 for their feedback and support.

 ## FAQs

 ### Why should I choose Markdown over a word processor?
-Markdown provides a lightweight and intuitive syntax for text formatting, free from the clutter and complexity of traditional word processors.
-Additionally, it seamlessly integrates with version control systems such as Git, promoting collaborative editing and easy tracking of document changes.
+Markdown provides an easy syntax for text formatting, without the clutter and complexity of traditional word processors.
+In addition to this, Markdown also seamlessly integrates with version control systems like Git, which promotes collaboration and makes it easy to track changes to any document.

 ### Why isn't my resume appearing?
 To ensure your resume displays correctly, follow these steps:
 - Confirm that your Markdown file is named `index.md`.
 - Verify that the file is located in the appropriate branch of your repository.
 - Check your repository settings to ensure that GitHub Pages is activated and configured properly.
+- Wait a minute or two.
+It can take some time for github to build and deploy your website.